Boats

 My sincere thanks are extended to the helpful and dedicated staff at Vabamu who have contributed to this project, including Agnes Kaasik, Aive Peil, Ivo Lille, Kadri Paju, Liisi Rannast-Kask, Martin Vaino, Raimo Tõnisoo, and Sander Altrov.
 I am grateful to Franka and Anni Vakkum, and Inga Sokman, whose vision, artistry, and patience brought this project to life.
 Thanks are also extended to Kadri Linnas and Liina Viies at the Estonian Ministry of Foreign Affairs, the U.S. Embassy in Estonia, the Estonian and Baltic Studies Program at Stanford University, and the Estonian Studies Program at Tallinn University.

-I am grateful to Ruth Oja Sootaru and Kristi Vuht Allpere, passengers on the Prolific and the Pärnu, whose bravery and spirit inspired me to tell their stories.
+I am grateful to Kristi Vuht Allpere and Ruth Oja Sootaru (1927-2024), passengers on the Pärnu and the Prolific, whose bravery and spirit inspired me to tell their stories.

 Thank you.